jr0senblum/pipeline/README.md

 Given

-    pipe(IP, Fn1, Fn2, ..., FnN)
+    pipe(InitP, Fn1, Fn2, ..., FnN)

-The result of Fn1(P) will be given to Fn2 as its first _free_ parameter for all FnK where 1 <= K <= N. By _free_ parameter, I mean the only parameter in functions with arity 1, and the first parameter marked with _ for functions with arity greater than 1.
+The result of Fn1(InitP) will be given to Fn2 as its first _free_ parameter.
+The result of that function wil be passed to Fn3 in its first _free_ parameter and so on.
+A function's _free_ parameter is either the only parameter in a function with arity 1 or it is replaces the first instance of _ in a  function's parameter list.

 Examples will make this more clear.
 It's an easy concept whose explanation I have butchered.

 Currently, one can use pipe in: block, call, catch, case, if, fun, list comprehension, match, operator, try, try of, and unary operator